 Certain aspects of our tech stack require regular enhancement.
 Series of small refinements help us to achieve this.
 Here are some examples: improving our DevOps flows, updating documentation, improving cross browser compatibility, updating libraries, cleaning up unused service instances upgrades etc. These modest contributions produce useful results in a short span of time from few hours to couple days of work.
 The best moment for this mode of working is the period between projects.

-Our tech strategy identifies areas of responsibilities for each engineer and sets long term goals for them.
-Driven by these goals engineers self-manage their work on small improvements.
-We use an internal tool to post status updates on their most recent efforts.
-The resulting log is occasionally reviewed during 1:1 sessions in order to provide feedback and to streamline the future contributions.
+It is good to have a tech strategy that identifies areas of responsibilities for each engineer and sets long term goals for them.
+Driven by these goals engineers would self-manage their work on small improvements.
+Status updates on their most recent efforts can be shared and discussed in a team chat.

-Recently we adopted Improvement Kata as a coordination and visualisation tool.
-We describe iterative changes clearly defining our current and the next stages as we move towards an ideal future.
+Improvement Kata can be used as a coordination and visualisation tool.
+We could describe iterative changes clearly defining the current state and the next steps as we move towards an ideal future.

-Our categorisation provides the engineering team and the executives with a shared language.
+This categorisation also provides the engineering team and the executives with a shared language.
 In addition to other benefits this language gives us a straightforward prioritisation mechanism: a surge is always more important than a project, and the work on a project always has higher priority than a small improvement.
-It also helps to understand the trade-offs that we make as we allocate our engineering resources.
+It also helps to understand the trade-offs that should be made as we allocate the engineering resources.
 This is especially valuable in a dynamically changing environment.
 Ability to adjust sails accordingly in an unpredictable situation is what defines a truly agile organisation.